yaoxianyu/NonGKI_Kernel_Build/README_EN.md

 All patches provided by this project are not guaranteed to work properly on kernel versions ≤4.4.
 These are the example files we provide: **codename_rom_template.env** and **build_kernel_template.yml**.
 **build_kernel_arch_template.yml** is a sample YAML based on Arch Linux and is currently in **Beta** testing.
 GitHub has dropped support for Ubuntu 20.04.
 If you still need it or are using Clang Proton, please use **build_kernel_older_template.yml**.
-This is currently in Beta testing..
+This is currently in Beta testing.

 - **env:** - Define essential variables independently from the Profiles configuration.
     - **PYTHON_VERSION** - The default Python command in Ubuntu is Python 3, but Python 2 is still needed in some cases.
 This variable allows you to specify 2 or 3.
 If you only need to install Python 2 without changing the default Python version, you can add PYTHON=/usr/bin/python2 to EXTRA_CMDS to force Python 2 to be used during compilation.